Beginner’s Guide to Real Estate Wholesaling

 3. Spend Time on Your Buyers List

-Another factor that we’ll continue to repeat is the importance of your list of buyers.
-Because the entire business model of a wholesaler relies on finding a buyer, you should spend a lot of time managing your list.
-Not only building it and finding new people, but also maintaining relationships with them, making sure you understand what they’re looking for, and being transparent with them is critical to having a solid list.
-Doing this will make them more likely to want to work with you again and perhaps even more likely to recommend other buyers to you.
+Another factor that we'll continue to repeat is the importance of your buyers list.
+Because the entire wholesale process relies on finding an end buyer, you should spend a lot of time managing your list.
+Not only building it and finding new cash buyers, but also maintaining relationships with them, making sure you understand what they're looking for, and being transparent with them throughout the wholesaling process is critical to having a solid list.
+Doing this will make them more likely to want to work with you again and perhaps even more likely to recommend other cash buyers to you.

 When to Switch from Short-Term to Long-Term Real Estate Investing